-Salmon provides a twist on this classic French dish, where tuna is the main catch.
+Salmon provides a twist on this classic French dish, where tuna has traditionally been the main catch.
 For convenience, you can always use canned salmon instead of fresh salmon.
-Substituting lettuce with spinach adds more antioxidants and phytonutrients to this already healthy meal which is full of fiber, amino acids, vitamins and minerals.
+Substituting lettuce with spinach adds more antioxidants and phytochemicals to this already healthy meal which is full of fiber, amino acids, vitamins and minerals.

 - 12 oz of fresh or canned wild Alaskan salmon

 - 1 cup canned or cooked white beans

 - 2 large eggs, hard boiled and sliced